Monash-FIT3170/AI_Travel_Plan/README.md

 - Enter "cd server".
 This will navigate to spike/server directory.
 - Enter "npm install".
 This will install all dependencies to run your server.
 Server is ready to run now :)

+Great! you've installed everything
-To run the application, you must: open 2 terminal windows. (ctrl + `)
+To run the application, you must: open 2 separate terminal windows. (ctrl + `)

+  - In one terminal, run the following commands
-  - navigate one to server first. (cd server)
+    - cd server
-    - while here, run "npm run dev".
+    - run npm run dev
     This will run the server.

-  - navigate the other terminal to server. (cd client)
+  - In the other terminal, run the following commands
+    - run cd client
-    - while here, run "npm start".
+    - run npm start
     This will open your react program in the browser.

 Recommended but not required:
 - Install ES7+ React/Redux/React-Native snippets